Dualog-students/Information/README.md

 3. Message Body should end with at least one issue tracking reference.
 4. Use valid MarkDown in the message body.
 5. Use the present tense ("Add feature" not "Added feature").
-6. Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
+6. Use the **imperative** mood ("Move cursor to..." not "Moves cursor to...").
 7. Use the message body to explain what and why vs. how.

 *Refer to an issue describing the bug when fixing bugs.*

 ### Branch naming

-*Info: Master and development branches will be protected, so you can't push directly to them*
+*Info: Master and development branches are always protected, so you can't push directly to them*

 | Naming                            | When to use?                   |
 | ----------------------------------| ------------------------------ |